MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-controller.md

 ms.prod: sql
 ---

-# What is the SQL Server Big Data Clusters controller?
+# What is the SQL Server big data clusters controller?

 The controller hosts the core logic for deploying and managing a big data cluster.
 It takes care of all interactions with Kubernetes, SQL Server instances that are part of the cluster and other components like HDFS and Spark.